Understanding Feedscrew Design

 As discussed, the metering section is designed to establish a desired temperature and viscosity which has little ability to melt these remaining solids.
 This leads to obvious viscosity variation and poor melt uniformity, and can even lead to unmelted solids included in molded parts.
 To combat this phenomenon, molders are forced to make adjustments in backpressure and heat.
 This not only increases cycle time and energy consumption but also increases wear on components and greatly reduces molded part physical properties.

 To be competitive, many screw manufacturers that provide GP screws simply include a mixing section to improve processing performance.
-A mixing section is responsible for melting and dispersing the remaining solids and has little other influence on overall screw performance.
-As discussed, the upstream sections of the screw must provide the desired rate of melting and stability and are far more complicated to design properly.
+A mixing section is responsible for melting and dispersing the remaining solids and has little other influence on overall feedscrew performance.
+As discussed, the upstream sections of the feedscrew must provide the desired rate of melting and stability and are far more complicated to design properly.
 These modern GP mixing screws in many cases are derived from existing antiquated mixing designs.
-This is easier and cheaper than the R&D and engineering costs associated with developing new screw technology.
+This is easier and cheaper than the R&D and engineering costs associated with developing new feedscrew technology.
 At R. Dray Manufacturing we have developed a full range of dispersive and distributive mixing technology to accommodate virtually any molding challenge.

 If designed properly, mixing sections melt the remaining solids after solid bed break up.
 Different polymers have different processing requirements, therefore not all mixing sections are alike.
 There are two types of mixing: distributive and dispersive.
 Distributive mixing refers to particles being spread throughout a medium through agitation of flow without a high shear rate, achieving good spatial distribution and uniformity.
 Dispersive mixing occurs when high shear forces are acted upon particles or agglomerates; the particles are elongated, exposing more surface area to the adjacent polymer for heat transfer.
 In reality, distributive mixing involves some degree of dispersive mixing while dispersive mixing involves some degree of distributive mixing.
-When designing a screw, it is important to take the materials being processed into account.
+When designing a feedscrew, it is important to take the materials being processed into account.
 Dispersive mixers should be used with low viscosity polymers or polymers that are not shear sensitive while distributive mixers should be used with high viscosity polymers, filled polymers, and shear sensitive polymers.

 Unlike the injection molding industry, the extrusion industry does not use GP screws, or even refer to them as general purpose.
 Instead, they are commonly referred to as “square pitch” screws, as the pitch of the single flight is equal to the diameter.
 The extrusion industry has leveraged the benefits of mixing screws and barrier screws for years.
 As seen in Fig. 1, barrier screws introduce an auxiliary flight, or barrier flight, within the transition section; this effectively separates a “solid channel” and “melt channel.”
 The solid channel is open to the feed section while the melt channel is open to the metering section.
-While the solid channel depth decreases along the length of the screw, the melt channel depth increases.
+While the solid channel depth decreases along the length of the feedscrew, the melt channel depth increases.
 As the solid bed melts along the length of the screw, the melted polymer flows over the barrier flight into the melt channel through a tight clearance.
 The barrier clearance prevents any unmelted pellets from flowing into the melt channel.
 By separating the melt pool and solid bed, barrier screws increase melting efficiency and eliminate solid bed break up, allowing for more control and stability.
-Much like mixing sections, not all barrier designs are alike, a screw designer cannot simply add a barrier section and expect superior performance.
+Much like mixing sections, not all barrier designs are alike, a feedscrew designer cannot simply add a barrier section and expect superior performance.
 The metering and feed sections of a given barrier screw must be properly designed in conjunction with the barrier section.
 When designed properly, barrier screws can accommodate a wide range of materials and provide a greater potential throughput.
 The most widely used barrier screw design in the plastics industry was patented by R. F. Dray (1972,Patent # 3,650,652).

 Click here to learn more about how to compare barrier screws.

 With the current state of the global economy, molders and resin processors are rightfully seeking ways to increase profitability.
-In the name of continual improvement companies are willing to invest time and money on advanced technology and training while ignoring the key component that determines melt quality – the screw.
+In the name of continual improvement companies are willing to invest time and money on advanced technology and training while ignoring the key component that determines melt quality – the feedscrew.
 In the quest for efficiency, molders should take careful consideration in choosing a screw.
-All the training, automation, and sensors in the world can only exemplify the need for proper screw designs.
-The screw has a major impact on the output, quality, and overall profitability of any molding operation.
+All the training, automation, and sensors in the world can only exemplify the need for proper feedscrew designs.
+The feedscrew has a major impact on the output, quality, and overall profitability of any molding operation.
 When a low quality melt is produced, low quality parts are produced.
 Molders should not simply adjust to the downfalls of outdated technology but rather seek the most cost effective ways to eliminate waste and increase profitability.
 Innovation is the driving force to any industry.
 It is clear that treating the screw as a simple replacement part and relying on the performance and price of “general purpose” screws is a costly endeavor.
 Properly designed mixing screws and barrier screws offer a wider window of increased performance.
-Molders and resin processors should seek experienced screw designers that offer innovative technology that best suits their production requirements.
+Molders and resin processors should seek experienced feedscrew designers that offer innovative technology that best suits their production requirements.
 This is vital, not only for the growth of a given company, but for the advancement of the industry as a whole.